Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: System Model

 \subsection{Uplink Pilot Training}

-To enable spatial multiplexing in the downlink, the BS must estimate the channel to the intra-cell users in every coherence interval and construct precoding vectors based on them.
-In Massive MIMO, this is usually done by letting the users transmit uplink pilots since an arbitrarily large number of BS antennas can then be supported.
-If the network contains many cells, the same pilot sequences must be reused in several cells.
-We assume the cells share pilots using a pilot reuse factor of $f \geq 1$, which means the users within each cell have mutually orthogonal pilots, and the same pilot sequences are reused in a fraction $1/f$ of the $L$ cells in the network.
+To enable spatial multiplexing in the downlink, the BS must estimate the channel to the intra-cell users in every coherence interval and construct precoding vectors based on them. { In Massive MIMO, this is achieved by letting the users transmit uplink pilots since an arbitrarily large number of BS antennas can then be supported.
+If the network contains many cells, the same pilot sequences may have to be reused in several cells.
+This results in pilot contamination, which we will combat by exploiting the user-specific spatial correlation through MMSE estimation \cite{BjornsonHS17} and a pilot reuse factor of $f \geq 1$.
+The latter means the users within each cell utilize mutually orthogonal pilots, and the same pilot sequences are reused in a fraction $1/f$ of the $L$ cells in the network.}

 To achieve this, we assume there is a set of $\tau_p = fK $ mutually orthogonal pilot sequences, each of length $\tau_p$.
 The pilot sequence used by user $k$ in cell $l$ is denoted as $\pmb{\phi}_{lk} \in \mathbb{C}^{\tau_p}$ and satisfies $\| \pmb{\phi}_{lk} \|^2 = \tau_p$.
 We let $\mathcal{P}_{l}$ denote the set of cells sharing the same subset of $K$ orthogonal pilot sequences as cell $l$.
 When two cells use the same subset of pilots, the users are numbered so that user $k$ in both cells use the same pilot.
 Hence, it follows that the inner product of two users' pilot sequences are

 The received uplink signal $\mathbf{Y}_l \in \mathbb{C}^{M \times \tau_p }$ at BS $l$ during the uplink pilot transmission is

 where $\hat{p}_{l'k'}$ is the pilot power used by user $k'$ in cell $l'$ and the additive noise matrix $\mathbf{N}_l \in \mathbb{C}^{M \times \tau_p }$ with independent complex Gaussian distributed entries: $\mathcal{CN}(0, \sigma_{\mathrm{UL}}^2)$.
 A first step when BS $l$ wants to estimate the channel of user $k$ in cell $l$ is to correlate its received signal with the user's pilot sequence: